-Opposites Attract: Designing Spaces That Appeal To Different Styles
+Opposites Attract: Designing Spaces That Appeal to Different Styles

 The troubles in their master bedroom began with the angled walls in the closet.
-The space was poorly designed and their storage consisted of a criss-crossing jumble of wire shelf organizers that caused as many problems as they solved.
-Abby and George are are very tidy, organized people and grew to dread going in the closet as it always seemed to be a disorganized mess.
+The space was poorly designed and their storage consisted of a jumble of wire shelf organizers.
+This lack of closet organization meant that their clothing was overflowing into other cupboards and drawers.
+Abby and George are both very tidy people and grew to dread going into the closet, as it always seemed to be a mess.

 for With George and Abby’s input, we created beautiful storage systems that would enhance the value of their home.
 In the dining room, adding storage wasn’t just about providing function; it was also about creating a stunning focal point in their alcove.
 They chose a beautiful vibrant wall color to suit Abby’s tastes and finished the unit in simple black and white for George.
 Glass shelving on top kept sight lines open while dark shelves under their existing painting grounded the entire system in the room.

 In the master bedroom, an organized closet hid all of the awkward angles and made the room look more symmetrical.
 A far cry from those wire shelves, every item received its own place.
 The couple loved the design so much that they decided to forgo closet doors.
 Filing drawers provided even more storage, and Abby now uses the display shelves included in the design to show off her special purses and boxes.California Closets customers Abby and George are the kind of couple you imagine when you hear the phrase “opposites attract.”